 Join a Developer Community

 Learning Linux is not a journey you should take alone.
-Particularly in the beginning, it’s easy to give up when you see an intimidating error, or if you encounter a problem that you cannot solve.
+It’s easy to give up when you see an intimidating error, or if you encounter a problem that you cannot solve.

 Do some research into developer communities and join one or two.
-These communities are great places to meet new developers—including beginners like yourself who are still learning the ropes—and discuss the latest trends relevant to the topics you are learning about.
+These communities are great places to meet new developers and discuss the latest best practices relevant to the topics you are learning about.

 Here are a few of the top communities for people who use Linux: